scotty770/Spotify-Playlist-To-Youtube-Music/README.md

 # Running the tool
 Make sure you have run `pip install ytmusicapi`

 I haven't bothered making this too nice to use.

+1. You can set the name and description of the new playlist in the script, defaulting to 'Spotify imported songs'.
-Copy in Soptify info at the top of the script and run the tool.
+2. Copy in Soptify info at the top of the script and run the tool.
-If all goes well, paste your request headers when prompted, then new line and ctl+d.
+3. If all goes well, paste your request headers when prompted, then new line and ctl+d.
 This will create a browser.json file that I recommend you delete after you are done.
-You can set the name and description of the new playlist in the script, defaulting to 'Spotify imported songs'.
+4. When

 This tool has only been tested in English.